microsoft/vscode-webview-ui-toolkit/src/data-grid/README.md

 **Usage Note**

-Typically, this attribute is automatically applied when rendering a data grid using JavaScript and the `rowsData` property.
 Use this attribute when defining a data grid using only HTML.
+This attribute is automatically applied when rendering a data grid using JavaScript and the `rowsData` property.

 ```html
 <vscode-data-grid-row row-type="default"></vscode-data-grid-row>